Getting support with a diagnosis of kidney disease

 We have a number of different booklets available to order or download

 Many cases of CKD are mild or moderate and risks can be managed by patients and their GPs without ever visiting a hospital.
 In other cases, however, the condition can progress needing specialist input from the renal team and can be extremely serious.

-CKD is much more common as we get older, with roughly 50% of all people over 75 having some degree of kidney disease, and it occurs earlier and is also more common within Asian and African communities.
+CKD is much more common as we get older, with roughly 50% of all people over 75 having some degree of kidney disease, and it occurs earlier and is also more common in people with Asian and Black backgrounds.

 What does chronic mean?